flaviostutz/ruller/README.md

 * "_info" - true|false.
 If true, will add attribute "_rule" with the name of the rule that generated the node on the result tree (if not using flat map as result).
 Default to true

-## Estimated Country/City based on request IPs
+## Available input parameters to rules

+* The POST body JSON elements will be converted to a map and used as input parameters
+* Additionally, "\_remote\_ip" is set with client remote address

 * If you define a geolite2 database using "--geolite2-db", Ruller will use GeoLite to determine City and Country names corresponding to client IP.
 It will determine the source IP by first looking at the "X-Forwarded-For" header.
-If not found present, it will use the IP of the direct requestor.
+If not present, it will use the IP of the direct requestor.
 * When Geolite is activated, the following attributes will be placed on input:
    * "\_ip\_country": Country name
    * "\_ip\_city": City name